 Other variants of the trope:

 In Western media, there's the punch to the jaw (AKA a "knockout punch").
 Again, in reality this could inflict serious injury.
 In this case, not only to the victim, but the attacker (without hand protection) could very easily injure their hand; boxers and MMA fighters wear gloves not to protect their opponents' heads (which they don'tnote In fact, by making powerful blows to the head easier they may increase the risk of brain damage), but to protect their own hands (which they do).
+Modern-day productions often depict the person throwing the punch injuring their hand in some way, sometimes for humorous effect.

 Common in anime is the "sharp shot to the solar plexus", often used to subdue a struggling person.
 It makes it fairly easy to pick up the now-unconscious person and sling them over one's shoulder for easy carrying.
 Its effects are just as exaggerated as the Western version; in real life, such a blow does not cause unconsciousness but does cause the muscles of the diaphragm to spasm uncontrollably, making any activity requiring air very difficult.
 It is safer than a blow to the throat or the back of the head, but can occasionally lead to dangerous organ or nerve damage and is thus best avoided.

 Choke Holds, where an arm around the neck is used to cut off blood to the brain ("blood strangle/choke") or oxygen to the lungs (chokehold, stranglehold).
 Properly applied, this is a safer and more reliable way of causing someone to become unconscious (even allowed in judo competition for many decades), but carries a risk of stroke or other dangerous problems if used on an older victim or one with a weakened circulatory system.
 It also tends to wear off quickly (as in, after a couple of seconds), or alternatively when it doesn't, cause varying levels of brain damage.
+Not depicted very often in film or TV as it's difficult to distinguish on screen between a choke hold and someone having their neck broken or being strangled to death, potentially giving the wrong impression if the intent is to show non-lethal takedowns.

 Another variant is instant knockout caused by shattering either a vase or lamp over someone's head or even just on their back.